tsender/AutomaticSceneGeneration/Documentation/sensors.md

 - Actors
 - Components

 We currently provide a few sensors.
 They can be attached to any actor (not just vehicles).
 All sensors are derived from the `UBaseSensor` class, which inherits from `USceneComponent`.
-All ROS topic names will follow the naming hierarchy `/asg_workerX` + `/vehicle_name` + `/sensors/sensor_name`.
-If an AutoSceneGen worker or vehicle is not present, then the according prefix will be omitted.
+All ROS topic names will follow the naming hierarchy `/asg_workerX/vehicle_name/sensors/sensor_name`.
+If an AutoSceneGen worker or vehicle is not present, then the associated sub-name in the topic will be omitted.

 ## Localization Sensor